 Cyberbullying hurts.
-Nearly one in two youth have experienced online bullying in the last four weeks.
+Over one million Canadian kids have been cyberbullied in the last four weeks.
 We believe it’s part of our responsibility to ensure the digital space is a safe place and we want to help put an end to cyberbullying.
-Here you’ll find resources to help others rise above cyberbullying.

 Here are just a few inspiring success stories that show standing up to cyberbullying is possible.